 If you have any additional questions, please reach out to your Implementation Specialist or email@example.com

-When I am listing a product through SellerActive, it is requiring me to input a description and image.
-If you are saying this information will not effect the marketplace in certain instances, then why am I required to include that information?
+When I am listing a product through SellerActive, it requires me to input a description and image.
+If you are saying this information will not affect the marketplace in specific instances, then why am I required to include that information?

-Unfortunately, even though these fields may be overwritten, they are required by the marketplace in order to create a new line item within their system.
-If you are to list a product directly on Walmart for example (sans the "Match Tool") you are required to include description and image URL as well.
-While this may be tedious, you are able to include a limited Description if you already know that this item is available for sale on the marketplace and anticipate that the previously provided information will be emphasized.
-On the other side, if you are the only person selling this specific item then you will want to include as much information as possible in order to properly describe the item.
+Unfortunately, even though these fields may be overwritten, they are required by the marketplace to create a new line item within their system.
+If you are to list a product directly on Walmart for example (sans the "Match Tool"), you are required to include description and image URL as well.
+While this may be tedious, you can include a limited Description if you already know that this item is available for sale on the marketplace and anticipate that the previously provided information will be emphasized.
+On the other side, if you are the only person selling this specific item then you will want to include as much information as possible to accurately describe the item.

-I am not seeing the item I want to sell on the marketplace currently, is it safe to anticipate that my image and description will take precedent?
+I do not see the item I want to sell in the marketplace currently, is it safe to anticipate that my image and description will take precedent?

-Searching through Walmart inventory is somewhat difficult provided the search functionality is "Title based".
-The item could be under a unique Title or something not anticipated.
+Searching through Walmart inventory is difficult provided the search functionality is "title based."
+The item could be under a different title or something not anticipated.
 Also, the item could have already been listed however it is out of stock and not visible within the Walmart search tool.
 Your only guarantee (so far as we can tell) is if you list with a unique Product ID for your products.